ati-n/tx.js/docs.md

 What is this syntax?
 I know Javascript uses this syntax under the hood, but is it really... appealing?

 I didn't like it.
-I thought `int x` would be a million times better, get rid of that `let` come on..
-The syntax would be ~~almost~~ like Java..
+I thought `int x` would be a million times better, get rid of that wierd syntax come on..
+The syntax would be ~~almost~~ like Java...

 ---